omprakash414/HMDA_Workshop2026/Day2_Commands.md

 ### Purpose

-Identify species associated with disease and control groups using Wilcoxon statistical testing.
+Identify species associated with disease and control groups using the Wilcoxon test.

 ---